Kyoto Journal: History

 Kyoto Journal was founded in 1986 by editor and designer John Einarsen, whose editorial vision was heavily influenced by publications like CoEvolution Quarterly, which blended arts, spirituality, and Asian cultures.

 The magazine was awarded the Utne Reader's prestigious Independent Press Award for Excellence in Art & Design in 1998, and it has been regularly shortlisted for General Excellence, Local/Regional Coverage, Writing Excellence, and Best Essays.

 Until 2011, it was published by Harada Shokei of Heian Bunka Center, a Japanese calligraphy school in Kyoto.
 After the publication of 75 full print issues, the magazine announced in December 2010 that it would switch to digital editions beginning with issue 76.

 Contributors

-Contributors to Kyoto Journal have included Gary Snyder, Pico Iyer, Nobuyoshi Araki, Royall Tyler (academic), Donald Richie, Barry Lopez, Arne Naess, Kōbō Abe, Peter Matthiessen, Arundhati Roy, Noam Chomsky, and Linda Connor.
+Contributors to Kyoto Journal have included Gary Snyder, Pico Iyer, Nobuyoshi Araki, Royall Tyler (academic), Donald Richie, Barry Lopez, Arne Naess, Kōbō Abe, J. Scott Burgeson, Peter Matthiessen, Arundhati Roy, Noam Chomsky, and Linda Connor.
 Author Suzanne Kamata is the current fiction editor.